bottkars/terraforming-dps/terraforming-aws/README.md

-### add a site2site vpn configuration to the system ( a default coniguartion that matches ubiquiti UDM-Pro)
+### add a site2site vpn configuration to the system ( a default configuartion that matches ubiquiti UDM-Pro)
 on bash you can get you external ip with
 ```bash
 wget -O - v4.ident.me 2>/dev/null && echo